NMRExchangeFormat/NEF/specification/Overview.md

     version 1.3 also.
 This includes not having duplicate storage slots, so that the same information would be found in the same place in both versions.
-Each change should cause an increase in the minor version of the format, so that the minor format number is wexpected to increase fast over time.
+Each change should cause an increase in the minor version of the format, so that the minor format number is expected to increase fast over time.

     Program-specific tags are not included in this rule, and can be